Belarus State Economic University: Awards

 By the Decree of the Presidium of the Supreme Soviet of the Union of Soviet Socialist Republics of 28.04.1983 the Belarusian State Institute of National Economy named after V.V.
 Kuibyshev was awarded the Order of the Red Banner of Labour for services in training qualified specialists of national economy and development of scientific research.
 Kuibyshev was awarded the Order of the Red Banner of Labour.

 For many years of fruitful activity in training highly qualified specialists and scientific personnel, special achievements in social and cultural development and in connection with the 75th anniversary of its establishment, the Decree of the President of the Republic of Belarus No. 274 of 15.05.2008 awarded the institution of education «Belarusian State University of Economics» the Honourable State Flag of the Republic of Belarus.

-Сampus
+Campus

 The University Campus is a peculiar structural complex including 9 hostels with assigned territory, buildings and a staff of qualified employees.

 Sporting, cultural and leisure activities are organized on campus, covering all areas of activity and varying in terms of their organization and methods of implementation: creative competitions, thematic evenings and conferences, talk shows, multimedia presentations, meetings with social, political, educational, scientific and cultural personalities, excursions, etc. Clubs of all kinds, sports clubs and sections are active throughout the year.

 The dormitories have gyms, tennis rooms, fitness rooms, conference and recreation rooms, rooms for self-study and student self-governance.
 There are 31 sports sections for 8 kinds of sports - athleticism, physical fitness, grace, mini-football, yoga, billiards, table tennis, darts.
 All buildings have self-service laundries equipped with washing machines, drying and ironing rooms.